All Articles

 Tropical storms and hurricanes

 High winds, tornadoes, heavy rain and flooding are the biggest risks from hurricanes and tropical storms that reach Central Texas.
-When this kind of storm is on the way, pay close attention to weather and public safety warnings.
+When this kind of storm is on the way, pay close attention to the weather and public safety warnings.

 Fall: Changing seasons, changing hazards